LLM in the Shell: Generative Honeypots: Related work

-There are no studies on the application of NLP models for implementing parts of honeypot software.
-In a preliminary analysis~\cite{mckee2023chatbots}, authors propose an approach for interfacing with ChatGPT, demonstrating how to formulate prompts that can mimic the behavior of terminal commands on various operating systems.
+There are only a few studies on applying NLP models for implementing the content of honeypots.
+In a preliminary analysis~\cite{mckee2023chatbots}, authors propose an approach for interfacing with ChatGPT, demonstrating how to formulate prompts that can mimic the behavior of Linux shell commands on various operating systems.
+More recently, a new LLM-based web honeypot software called Galah~\cite{Galah} was introduced, with abilities to dynamically respond to arbitrary HTTP requests.

-Our work moves a step forward by implementing a complete honeypot software based on the use of Large Language Models such as GPT3.5.
-It focuses on building more interactive and convincing honeypot software that can realistically engage with attackers.